vleue/bevy_workshop/bevy-workshop/src/welcome.md

 * [Rust Exercises](https://rust-exercises.com): 100 Exercises To Learn Rust

 This workshop won't use any third party plugins, and won't go very deep into rendering.

+## Credits

+Assets used are from [Kenney's Platformer Pack Redux](https://kenney.nl/assets/platformer-pack-redux).